 Vet Success - Sponsored by the U.S. Department of Veterans Affairs, this site offers several resources to help veterans transition from military to civilian life, as well as information on benefits.

-The North Carolina Division of Veteran Affairs advocates for veterans and their families by offering assistance through a network of District and County Veterans Service Offices.
-The Division of Veteran Affairs assists veterans and their families in establishing claims, privileges, rights and benefits that veterans may be entitled to under Federal, State or local laws.
+The North Carolina Department of Military & Veterans Affairs advocates for veterans and their families by offering assistance through a network of District and County Veterans Service Offices.
+The DMVA assists veterans and their families in establishing claims, privileges, rights and benefits that veterans may be entitled to under Federal, State or local laws.

 The Veterans Employment Center provides public and private job opportunities, a resume builder, military skills translator, and access to detailed career and training resources.
 A tutorial video is available to help veterans make the most of the website.
 The website is part of the federal Joining Forces Initiative.”